um-dang/conda_on_the_cluster/README.md

 <br />

 **10.** If we look at which programs the environment contains, we'll see that it's empty.

 ```
 conda list
 ```

 <br />

 **11.** To add new programs (in this case `mothur`), we can download them from the [**Anaconda Cloud**](https://anaconda.org/).
 Anaconda Cloud is a series of repositories called **channels** that contain version controlled programs for use with Conda.
 Different channels will have different themes and users are also able to create their own private channels.
-For bioinformatics, the main channel is called [**Bioconda**](https://bioconda.github.io/index.html).
+For example, the main bioinformatics channel is called [**Bioconda**](https://bioconda.github.io/index.html).

 <br />

-By searching on [**Anaconda Cloud**](https://anaconda.org/), we can find which versions of `mothur` are available and how to download it.
+By searching on Anaconda Cloud, we can find which versions of `mothur` are available and how to download it.
 We can see that `mothur` is available from multiple channels but we'll use Bioconda specifically.

 ![Image showing mothur available from multiple channels](/images/anaconda_mothur_search_results.png)